aothymoon59/l2b2-assignment-1-typescript-technocrat/readme.md

 ```

 If address value is undefined we get a error, but when we are using optional chaining we are safe from error.If here first value is null or undefined then we can see "No Address Found" by nullish operator.

+### How do you handle asynchronous operations in TypeScript, and what are the advantages of using async/await over callbacks or Promises?.

+- By using async/await we can handle asynchronous operations in TypeScript.
+If we use async await, when we get a promise then code will be execute line by line and we can handle asynchronous operations.